marcin22216/woodcut-duotone_skeleton/README.md

 ## Manual test runner (pre-GUI)
 Run the current pipeline on a single image to validate results before the GUI.
-The runner also supports optional morphology cleanup.
+The runner also supports optional morphology cleanup and edge overlays.

 Examples:
 ```bash